agilira/workflow/README.md

 ---

-workflow • an AGILira tool
+workflow • An AGILira tool